VenusY/splitter/README.md

 I built this project as an entry into the world of React.
-I wanted to build a functional app that required user input as I wanted to gain familiarity with the React concept of 'controlled components'.
+I wanted to build a functional app that required user input as I wanted to gain familiarity with the React concept of 'controlled components', as well as just a basic understanding of React and its syntax.